 Aligning IT Strategies to Achieve Green IT

-One of the speakers in the conference said that “compliance is not the matter of cost”.
+One of the speakers in the conference said that “compliance is not a matter of cost”.
 My skepticism told me that going green would incur significant cost to a company.
 Hence, the executives may start thinking about their most appropriate green strategies in order to standout in the future green IT market.